aws-quickstart/cdk-eks-blueprints/docs/addons/argo-cd.md

 Inside ArgoCD, the admin password is stored as a `bcrypt` hash.
 This step will be performed by the framework and stored in the ArgoCD admin `secret`.

-You can change the admin password through the Secrets Manager, but it will require rerunning the provisioning pipeline.
+You can change the admin password through the Secrets Manager, but it will require rerunning the provisioning pipeline to apply the change.

 ## Bootstrapping